All of our content is written by Canadian crypto experts, not robots. We ensure each article is reviewed and updated regularly. Learn More

 Pros

-• Express Trade and Pro Trade makes it suitable for beginners and advanced traders
+• Express and Pro platforms serve beginners and advanced traders alike

 Cons